 Welfare adviser appointments

 A meeting with a welfare adviser is an opportunity for you to talk through practical welfare challenges you are facing.
-These might include sexual assault, domestic violence, pregnancy or caring responsibilities, police or crime matters, or other issues having a serious impact on you or your studies.
+These might include sexual assault, domestic violence, pregnancy, police or crime matters, or other issues having a serious impact on you or your studies.

 If you have experienced sexual violence, harassment, domestic abuse or hate crime, you can also report this – anonymously, if you prefer – on our Report and Support website.
 You can do this in addition to making an appointment with a welfare adviser, if you would like to.